epiphan-video/avstudio_api/docs-source-slate/index.html.md

 < strict-transport-security: max-age=15724800; preload
 ```

-The successful response will have team and session identifiers, which will be used in further requests (Python avstudio module does it automatically).
+The successful response has team and session identifiers, which are used in subsequent requests in this session.

 # Getting All Devices

-There's two devices in a newly created AV Studio account, let's retrieve them:
+There're two devices in a newly created AV Studio account, let's retrieve them:

 ```python
 devices = api.Devices.get_all()